-Drawing on the critical approaches to media history that we have examined, you will be asked to write an essay of 7-10 double-spaced pages that connects communications with history-an essay that considers, in focused and specific ways, how a communications medium of your choice has been connected with a specific historical development or complex of developments.
+Drawing on the critical approaches to communication history that we have examined, you will be asked to write an essay of at least six double-spaced pages that connects communications with history-an essay that considers, in focused and specific ways, how a communications medium has been connected with a specific historical development or complex of developments.
 With the medium you have chosen, what is the nature of the relationship between communication and historical change?
-This essay will require you to make thoughtful use of academic books and at least one primary source.
+This essay will require you to make thoughtful use of academic sources, and at least one primary source.
+The essay is due March 28.
 More details will be provided on the essay assignment sheet, which will be provided to you early in the term.